 Lenoir in Caldwell County, North Carolina — The American South (South Atlantic)

 Location.
-35° 59.659′ N, 81° 33.569′ W. Marker is in Lenoir, North Carolina, in Caldwell County.
-Marker is on Yadkin River Road (County Route 1560) 0.3 miles north of North Carolina Highway 268, on the right when traveling north.
-The marker is located on the grounds of the Happy Valley Ruritan Club Community Park.
+35° 59.422′ N, 81° 33.521′ W. Marker is in Lenoir, North Carolina, in Caldwell County.
+Marker is at the intersection of Yadkin River Road (County Route 1560) and North Carolina Highway 268, on the right when traveling north on Yadkin River Road.
 Touch for map.
-Marker is at or near this postal address: 1317 Yadkin River Road, Lenoir NC 28645, United States of America.
+Marker is in this post office area: Lenoir NC 28645, United States of America.
 Touch for directions.